Bacon Jam has been going around the blog world for some time now, and I couldn't resist making a batch.

 Bacon Jam is really easy to make and will keep in the refrigerator a long time.
 I am on my second batch, and I can't stop thinking about things to put it on.
 This Bacon Jam is a great spread on toast or biscuits for breakfast.
 It goes great on sandwiches or burgers.
 The possibilities are endless.
 Enjoy!

-1/2 cup brewed coffee (or instant coffee deluded to make 1/2 cup)
+- 1/2 cup brewed coffee (or instant coffee diluted to make 1/2 cup)

 In a large cast iron skillet, brown bacon.
 When bacon is done and not to crisp transfer to a paper towel lined dish with a slotted spoon.
 Remove the bacon from the paper towel and place on another clean paper towel to absorb more of bacon grease.